 Where’s that car I wanted to see?

 Our auto show, in the Capital Region market, is different than some larger markets.
 The manufacturers do not, for the most part, send cars or product specialists here, as they do at the very largest shows.
 Most of our cars and staffing come from local dealers, often sponsored by the manufacturers.
 While the dealers will request certain vehicles for the show, they may or may not get them, depending on the cost to send the vehicles and what other shows are going on around the country.
 The dealers actually may not know, until the day before the show, when we move in the cars, specifically what inventory they have available for the show.
-Of course, they want to showcase the snazziest stuff, but they can only bring what they have.
+Of course, they want to showcase the snazziest stuff!
 That’s why we only advertise special new models, and also add a disclaimer for availability.
 We’ll do our best to update information after the cars move in!
 It’s still the largest showcase and greatest variety under one roof in the region.

 Why are a few cars locked?

 When the manufacturers send what is called a “concept car,” or a special race car or other promotional vehicle that is not yet for sale, they are just meant to look at from the outside.
 These are very expensive prototypes, and that’s why they are kept locked.
 Typically, they would be up on a platform or carousel.
 The interiors do not have the correct or full features of a car that would be sold.
 These cars are usually delivered by tractor trailer and only handled by one person.